eProsima/vulcanexus/docs/rst/tutorials/micro/memory_management/memory_management.rst

     :local:
     :backlinks: none

-micro-ROS Client provides a full control over the memory usage during build, configuration and runtime.
+micro-ROS Client provides full control over the memory usage during build, configuration and runtime.
 This is one of the most important requisites in order to fit in low resources system and to guarantee a hard real-time behaviour.

 Memory management in micro-ROS Client can be configured at multiple levels so the user can use different mechanisms for fitting its requirements within the micro-ROS environment.